 - One page statement of purpose

 - One copy of your official transcript

-The entire file is considered by the admission committee; therefore, successful applicants may deviate from the profile indicated.
+Your entire file is considered by the admission committee.

 GMAT – Graduate Management Admission Test

-You must register to take the GMAT and have the results forwarded to Nebraska (use institution code S40-HW-48).
-You must also submit your scores through GAMES.
+If submitting a GMAT score you must have the results forwarded to Nebraska (use institution code S40-HW-48).

 The recommended GMAT score for admission is 550.